What is iMineralysis™ ?

-Accelerates the connection from log data to results.
+Accelerates the connection from log data to results by testing thousands of models.

 Allows the estimation of the mineral coefficients (end-points) when performing multimineral analysis in areas where the coefficients are uncertain.
-Uses a genetic algorithm to optimize the coefficients given a possible range of values for each one.
+Uses a genetic algorithm to optimize the coefficients within a given range of values for each one.

 Automates the time-consuming, manual trial-and-error process of estimating mineral constants.